 Without giving it a second thought, he took the $750 he would otherwise spend on medications that month alone, and he instead bought harmonicas for that classroom of kids.
 He asked only one thing of those children: when you no longer wish to play the instrument, pass it along to another child, and teach them to play it, so they too can have this opportunity.

 Soon Andy’s calendar of teachings began to grow as he took on more and more schools.
-The enormity of what he was taking on started to reveal itself but did nothing to slow Andy down.
-He began recruiting people to help with the teaching so that no child would have to be denied.
+The enormity of what he was taking on started to reveal itself, but did nothing to slow Andy down.
+He hit the pavement and began recruiting staff to help with the teaching, so that no child would have to be denied.
 Eventually, some of his musical pupils became teachers themselves, honoring the promise they’d made to pass along the gift.

 It may have been around this time that Andy calmly accepted his destiny.
 This was now a full-time, all-consuming commitment.
 This was now Andy Mackie’s life, and his mission; one that he was more than happy, honored in fact to take on.
 Andy’s dream, his last wish, was coming true, big time, and he’d be damned if he was going to let it die.

-Andy didn’t start out with the intention of building a foundation, coordinating fund-raising events, recruiting volunteers and teachers, marketing, and keeping a website.
+Andy didn’t start out with the intention of building a business, doing constant radio interviews, planning public concerts, coordinating fund-raising events, managing staff, marketing, and having a website.
 He doesn’t even have a computer.
 He simply started out wanting to help a child, and that’s what he did.
 And he still wants to help a child, any child, every child, and that’s what he’s doing.

-Thus far, he has placed harmonicas in the hands of over 6000 children, he has personally built over 2000 strum sticks, taught hundreds of children to play music, given away scholarships and broken a world record for the largest harmonica band playing together.
+Thus far, he has placed harmonicas in the hands of over 6000 children, he has personally built over 2000 stringed instruments, and he has taught hundreds of children to play music.

-And the payoff has been greater than he ever imagined.
-He’s already seen a real change in some of the children.
+And the payoff has been greater than he ever would have asked for.
+He’s already seen a real change in some of the children he’s touched.
 Lonely drifters wandering carelessly down life’s darkest paths, struggling with addiction, anger, or hate now have an outlet, something to turn to.
-Kids with no direction or passion, no dream to hang on to... all they ever needed was something to care about, something to make them feel worthy.
+Kids with no direction or passion, no dream to hang on to… all they ever needed was something to care about, something to make them feel worthy.
 Is it so hard, to offer a child a small gesture, a starting point, a glimmer of hope?

 For Andy Mackie, it’s all very simple.
 Reach out and give a child the gift of music.
 And when you are finished with it, pass it along to another child.

-Having achieved what he initially set out to do, many would pack it in at this point, and allow themselves a rest, satisfied with their accomplishments.
-But not Andy.
+Having achieved what he initially set out to do, many would pack it in at this point, and allow themselves a rest, satisfied with their accomplishments, but not Andy.
 As long as he will continue to wake every morning, and as long as he has a breath left in him, he will continue to advance his foundation.
 Andy is not a young man.
 He struggles daily through immense pain from his physical ailments.
 He has abandoned all treatment, in favor of investing what time, money, and energy he has left into his musical legacy.
 He often asks himself how it can be that he is still here.
-The answer to that question he knows is that the kids are the best medicine for him.
+The answer to that question, he tells himself, is that he has not yet fully accomplished his mission.

 If it were up to Andy, he could rest peacefully knowing that his legacy will continue, that his foundation will thrive, and that the dream will live on.

-The only dream Andy Mackie has left to realize, is the promise of his legacy going on without him.
-He wants now, more than anything, to know that he has done enough to inspire and compel others to continue beyond him, and without him, for the sake of the music, for the sake of the children.
+The only dream Andy Mackie has left to realize is the promise of his legacy going on without him.
+He wants now, more than anything, to be able to believe that his work will not have been for naught, and that he has done enough to inspire and compel others to continue on without him, for the sake of the music, for the sake of the children.